hero media

 5. Crestview Tourist Park

-Powered sites are priced reasonably, and the park also offers self-contained accommodation in the form of villas and budget-friendly cabins.
+Powered sites are priced reasonably, and the park also offers self-contained accommodation in the form of villas (some of which can accommodate up to 12 people) and budget-friendly cabins.
 There is a lovely swimming pool onsite, as well as free coffee at reception, a playground for little ones and wi-fi throughout the park.

 Address: 81 Donald Road, Karabar NSW